Vyral/joe-corbisiero/_posts/2020-10-26-q-does-it-make-sense-to-sell-now.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Here are my thoughts on selling a home now versus waiting for spring.</em></p>
+*Here are my thoughts on selling a home now versus waiting for spring.*

-You’ve probably heard a bunch of conflicting information about our market, so I’m here to clear things up and give you the facts.
-Speculation is speculation and numbers are numbers.&nbsp;

-**Our team continues to help clients buy and sell homes day after day.** We have buyers, sellers, investors, and other real estate professionals who are buying and selling real estate.
+You’ve probably heard a bunch of conflicting information about our market, so I’m here to clear things up and give you the facts.&nbsp;**Our team continues to help clients buy and sell homes day after day.** We have buyers, sellers, investors, and other real estate professionals who are buying and selling real estate.

 {% include pullquote.html %}